 DataHawk will provide you with Amazon Buy Box alerts and Amazon product listings alerts via email notifications whenever something changes in your product listing, meaning you’ll know if there is a change or you have lost the Buy Box for some reason, which you can further enquire.
 In addition to this, our software gives you the ability to protect your Brands from Hijackers, enforce your MAP policy, and track your products’ data and performance and shield your reputation, keeping you in complete control of your listings and business.

-By organizing your Amazon business with DataHawk, you’ll save time and money, which can both go toward more important things — like continuing to add new listings to an already successful store!
+By organizing your business with DataHawk's Amazon seller analytics tool, you’ll save time and money, which can both go toward more important things — like continuing to add new listings to an already successful store!

 Have a question or need additional information about our software?
 Reach out today — we’re here to help simplify your Amazon business.